-The verses preceding 26 might indicate that he was referring to sexual acts associated with idol worship.
+The verses preceding Romans 1:26 might indicate that he was referring to sexual acts associated with idol worship.
 The verse is too vague to be interpreted as a blanket prohibition of all same-sex activities.

 This passage has been used by some Christians to make an issue over how “unrighteous” and sinful homosexuals are.
 In fact, it has been used to support the view that AIDS is the “penalty of their error which was due.”
-What is fascinating about this kind of application is that it is totally at odds with what, I believe, Paul was really saying.
-IN ORDER TO UNDERSTAND THE POINT OF ROMANS CHAPTER ONE YOU MUST READ ROMANS CHAPTERS ONE THROUGH THREE.
+What is fascinating about this kind of application is that it is totally at odds with what Paul was really saying.
+In order to understand the point of Romans 1, you must read Romans 1-3.
 The outline is as follows:

-II.
-Why?
-Because God’s wrath is against ALL unrighteousness. (verse 18).
+- Why?
+Because God’s wrath is against all unrighteousness.
+(Romans 1:18)

-II.
-The Gentiles need the Gospel.
-(1:28-32) The examples of their “uncleanness” include idolatry and homosexual acts which are either connected to or resulting from idolatry.
+- The Gentiles need the Gospel (Romans 1:28-32).
+The examples of their “uncleanness” include idolatry and homosexual acts which are either connected to or resulting from idolatry.

-III.
-But the Jews are just as unrighteous as the Gentiles.
-(2:3)
+- But the Jews are just as unrighteous as the Gentiles.
+(Romans 2:3)

-IV.
-“All have sinned” and are “justified (made right with God) FREELY by God’s grace (unearned love) through the redemption that is in Jesus Christ.”
-(3:23-24)
+- “All have sinned” and are “justified (made right with God) freely by God’s grace (unearned love) through the redemption that is in Jesus Christ.”
+(Romans 3:23-24)

 Let’s look at some of the verses in this section:

-Verse 27b “And receiving in themselves the penalty of their error which was due.”
 Is Paul here saying that those who committed homosexual acts were punished in some physical way… as in venereal disease?
-Or could “uncleanness,” being cut off from the Old Hebrew Covenant, be the penalty of the Gentile’s error?
+Or could “uncleanness,” being cut off from the Old Hebrew Covenant, be the penalty of the Gentiles’ error?

 - Since homosexuals didn’t retain God in their knowledge, God gave them over to a debased mind.

-- “Since the Gentiles did not retain God in their knowledge God gave them over to a debased mind.
-The debased mind is NOT homosexuality but a mind that is centered on unrighteousness, hence the listing of what the Gentile mind is full of in verse 29.
+- “Since the Gentiles did not retain God in their knowledge God gave them over to a debased mind.”
+(Romans 1:28) The debased mind is not homosexuality, but a mind that is centered on unrighteousness, hence the listing of what the Gentile mind is full of in Romans 1:29.

-- 29-32 This list of “unrighteousness” is being applied to all Gentiles, not Gentiles that commit homosexual sex acts.
+- Romans 1:29-32: This list of “unrighteousness” is being applied to all Gentiles, not Gentiles that commit homosexual sex acts.
 It is the Gentiles “who are worthy of death.”
-These verses are really just an exposition of verse 18.
+These verses are really just an exposition of Romans 1:18.

-- 26-27 Another interesting point to consider is that people often use verses 26-27 to prove that Paul used an argument from “nature” to prove that homosexual activity was wrong.
-However that kind of usage of the word “nature” is highly unlikely as Paul usually uses the word “nature” or “natural” to mean not what “Mother Nature” does but instead he means “the previously accepted common usage”.
-Nature is not a great teacher about ethics and humans are nowhere called in scripture to emulate it.
-What is more, homosexual activity DOES go on in the animal world.
+- Romans 1:26-27: Another interesting point to consider is that people often use Romans 1:26-27 to prove that Paul used an argument from “nature” to prove that homosexual activity was wrong.
+However, that kind of usage of the word “nature” is highly unlikely as Paul usually uses the word “nature” or “natural” to mean not what “Mother Nature” does but instead he means “the previously accepted common usage.”
+Nature is not a great teacher about ethics, and humans are nowhere called in scripture to emulate it.
+What is more, homosexual activity does go on in the animal world.

-In my personal opinion Paul was referring to same sex sexual acts committed in idolatrous worship by people he regarded as heterosexual.
-Even the most conservative theologian can only give their opinion as to what type of same sex acts Paul was referring to.
+Instead, consider that Paul may have been referring to same-sex sexual acts committed in idolatrous worship by people he regarded as heterosexual.
+Even the most conservative theologian can only give their opinion as to what type of same-sex acts Paul was referring to.
 No one can state that God clearly condemns all homosexuality activity based upon these verses.
 It is just too vague.

-As for me, based on the context of Paul’s writing in Romans chapters 1-3 I choose to believe that God’s New Covenant of grace embraces those who believe in Jesus; being a Jew doesn’t make you better than a Gentile; being a heterosexual doesn’t make you any better than a homosexual.
-Romans chapters one through three strike at the very heart of self-righteous pride.
+Based on the context of Paul’s writing in Romans 1-3, we can choose to believe that God’s New Covenant of grace embraces those who believe in Jesus; being a Jew doesn’t make one better than a Gentile; being a heterosexual doesn’t make one any better than a homosexual.
+Romans 1-3 strikes at the very heart of self-righteous pride.
 It is amazing that some Christians continue to lord their own sense of righteousness over gays and lesbians as if their heterosexual sex acts make them somehow better, or less in need of grace.
-We are all in need of grace and we ALL have that grace in Jesus Christ.
+We are all in need of grace, and we all have that grace in Jesus Christ.